pboyer/designscript.js/README.md

 Pass a function to an Interpreter that will be invoked upon consuming every part of the AST.
 When invoked, the Interpreter passes along a callback that must be invoked in order to continue execution.

 ```
-var interpreter = new ds.Interpreter(
+var interpreter = new designscript.Interpreter(
 	function(node, env, stack, callback){
 		// do stuff with node, env, stack
 		callback();